phil&teds is for parents. Mums, and Dads. I’d like to introduce you to our newest Dad blogger: Ben.

 I got my girls home to their Mum.
 Had a little cry, drank a lot of wine and managed to do it all over again the next day.
 Only this time, it was a little easier.

 The point of this blog is to make Dads out there feel like they’re not alone and also so we can help each other out.
+It’s purely a dads point of view.
 It’d be great to hear about your experiences and share them on this blog – feel free to comment below.

 Remember men – Adapt and Survive.